rsyslog/rsyslog/source/configuration/modules/omrelp.rst

    "array", "none", "no", "none"

+Note: this parameter is mandatory depending on the value of `TLS.AuthMode` but the code does currently not check this.

 Peer Places access restrictions on this forwarder.
 Only peers which have been listed in this parameter may be connected to.
 This guards against rouge servers and man-in-the-middle attacks.
 The validation bases on the certficate the remote peer presents.

+This contains either remote system names or fingerprints, depending on the value of parameter `TLS.AuthMode`.
+One or more values may be entered.

-The *peer* parameter lists permitted certificate fingerprints.
-Note that it is an array parameter, so either a single or multiple fingerprints can be listed.
-When a non-permitted peer is connected to, the refusal is logged together with it's fingerprint.
-So if the administrator knows this was a valid request, he can simple add the fingerprint by copy and paste from the logfile to rsyslog.conf.
+When a non-permitted peer is connected to, the refusal is logged together with the given remote peer identify.
+This is especially useful in *fingerprint* authentication mode: if the administrator knows this was a valid request, he can simply add the fingerprint by copy and paste from the logfile to rsyslog.conf.
 It must be noted, though, that this situation should usually not happen after initial client setup and administrators should be alert in this